A team of scientists has vastly extended the time window in which a liver to be transplanted can be kept waiting to reach a patient.

 In the paper published today in Nature Biotechnology, a research team at Harvard Medical School illustrated three corrective actions that resolved the problem.

-First, limit the contact of the coolant with the air.
-The team removed oxygen from the container before pouring the liquid, eliminating any risk of crystals on the organ's outer surface.
+First, limit the coolant's contact with air.
+The team removed the oxygen from the container before pouring the liquid, eliminating any risk of crystals on the external surface of the organ.

 Second, two ingredients have been added to the original solution to specifically protect hepatocytes: trehalose helps protect cells and stabilizes their membranes.
 The glycerol supports the properties of the glucose contained in the original solution.

-Third, developed a new method of organ transport.
-The previous one involved the manual pouring of the liquid on the organ.
-The current liquid is more viscous and they used the to pour it perfusion, a method to distribute it in a more uniform and capillary way.
+Third, developed a new method of organ transportation.
+The previous one involved manually pouring the liquid onto the organ.
+The actual liquid is more viscous and they used the to pour it perfusion, a method to distribute it in a more uniform and capillary way.

 This method will allow organs to travel even over long distances, reaching many more waiting patients.